 The earliest known film made in Cleveland was the short actuality film, Giant Coal Dumper (1897), produced by the Edison Manufacturing Company in New York.
 This early Kinetoscope short was followed by others, including Public Square, Cleveland (1900) and Cleveland Fire Department (1902).
 The first feature made in the city was an educational version of Snow White (1916).
 Other silent features filmed in Cleveland include The Perils of Society (1916) and The House Without Children (1919).
 Cleveland-based filmmaker Samuel R. Bradley directed and produced a number of films in the early 1920s at his studio on E. 30 and EUCLID AVE.
 Bradley was later joined in his endeavors by S. Barret McCormick.
 Bradley productions included The Supreme Passion (1921), Dangerous Toys (1921), Women Men Love (1921), and False Fronts (1922).
 The director also produced a weekly Plain Dealer Screen Magazine that was shown in Cleveland theaters in the 1920s.
-The earliest film set in Cleveland in the “talkie” era, although not filmed in the city, was Michael Curtiz’s Goodbye Again (1933), a pre-Code romantic comedy with Warren William and Joan Blondell.
+The earliest film set in Cleveland in the “talkie” era, although not filmed in the city, was Michael Curtiz’s Goodbye Again (1933), a pre-Code romantic comedy from First National-Warner Bros. with Warren William and Joan Blondell.
 A precursor to the screwball comedy genre, that film was based on the then-popular Broadway production of the same name by George Haight and Allan Scott.
 The city was also featured in the plots of other major studio films in the 1930s, such as The Big Pond (1930) starring Maurice Chevalier and Claudette Colbert.
 The latter introduced audiences to the JAZZ standard “You Brought a New Kind of Love to Me”, which was also employed by the Marx Brothers in their attempt to impersonate Chevalier in Monkey Business (1933).
 References to Cleveland in early Paramount films produced at its Astoria Studios in New York were common; the city felt “closer” given the Astoria's East Coast location.